How to Grow Candytuft FLowers

 For the beginning gardener and people with poor garden soils, here is an easy and fast-growing plant.
 The plants have a short but spreading growth habit.
 They look great in the front of the flower garden.
 Candytuft has its “roots” in Spain, or Iberia as it was once called.
 Candytuft is actually a small, evergreen bush.
 Its small, compact growth and tolerance of poor soil, make it popular in rock gardens.
 This guide on “How to Grow Candytuft Flowers ” will help you to grow a showy display of blooms right up to frost.

-There are both annual and perennial varieties.
+There are both annual and perennial varieties of this pretty plant.

 Flower Colors: Fragrant tufts of candy-like red, lilac, white and pink colored flowers.